If you are new to nootropics, and don’t know where to start, this post is for you.

 For approximately $82 per month you can begin optimizing your brain.
 I suggest using a tablespoon of extra virgin, cold-pressed coconut oil before each of your doses.
 To ensure maximum bioavailability and absorption by your body and brain.

 Accurately Measuring Nootropic Powders

 And you can make your own capsules using a simple tabletop machine like the Capsule Connection Capsule Machine which you can get usually for under $20.

 Try a Professionally-Formulated Nootropic Stack

 You may also want to consider trying Mind Lab Pro®, a high quality premade nootropic stack which contains all the supplements in our beginner’s formula.
 Mind Lab Pro also contains Phosphatidylserine (PS), and Rhodiola Rosea.
 For only $69 a bottle it’s less than buying each nootropic supplement on its own.

-For a more advanced nootropic stack, or one tailored to an issue you want to address (cognition, memory, depression, energy and motivation or brain repair and maintenance), see “How to Create the Best Nootropic Stack”.
+For a more personalized nootropic stack, or one tailored to an issue you want to address (cognition, memory, depression, energy and motivation or brain repair and maintenance), see “How to Create the Best Nootropic Stack”.

 Each of the nootropics mentioned in the Beginners Guide to Nootropic Stacks have links to individual pages here on Nootropics Expert.
 Each nootropic article contains dozens of clinical studies.
 And much more detail on how each nootropic supplement helps optimize your brain.

 If you have any questions about your stack, or comments about the Beginners Stack we covered here, please leave a comment below.